 Is there an all-around consent management solution?

-Privacy management platform should have advanced consent management functionalities, like Data Privacy Manager.
-Any personal data collected and processed on the basis of an individual’s consent is managed in a GDPR compliant way.
+Any personal data collected and processed on the basis of an individual’s consent is managed in a GDPR-compliant way.
 This includes all previously described functionalities and much more.

-Besides consent collection and consequently, data processing, there are 2 additional stages of the personal data lifecycle.
+Besides consent collection and, consequently, data processing, there are two additional stages of the personal data lifecycle.
 Once the data subject withdraws the consent, collected data needs to be retained.

 Moreover, once the data retention period expires, collected personal data should be removed, either by deleting the data or by anonymizing it.